SESAR programme - AEROPORTI DI ROMA

-ADR is involved in numerous projects which each anticipate an operational plan with tight deadlines from now to 2020.
+ADR is involved in numerous projects which each anticipate an operational plan with tight deadlines.

 The projects are the following:

-ASMGCS – Advanced-Surface Movement Guidance and Control System (Family 2.2.1 - A-SMGCS Level 1&2) with the goal of increasing the airport safety level, guaranteeing constant monitoring of the vehicles and aircraft that access the manoeuvring area by the Control Tower, decreasing the possibility of collisions or incursions in dangerous areas.
-The project anticipates:
+ASMGCS – Advanced-Surface Movement Guidance and Control System aims to increase the level of airport safety by ensuring constant monitoring of vehicles and aircraft entering the manoeuvring area, reducing the possibility of collisions or incursions into dangerous areas.

 VDGS – Visual Docking Guidance System (Family 2.4.1 - A-SMGCS Routing and Planning Functions) with the end goal of increasing safety in docking operations in the aircraft stand, improving flight punctuality, making turnaround operations more efficient providing useful information on the tarmac to pilot and handler.

 The project anticipates equipping the Fiumicino stands with a latest generation visual docking guidance system (VDGS) which will safely guide the pilot during entrance, exit and docking manoeuvres.
 Furthermore, it will be integrated with the airport database and supported by screens where useful information will be provided to pilots and handlers for flight preparation.